Holoon/NewtonsoftUtils/README.md

 ## TODO and known limitations

 - `List<CanBeUndefined<int>>` are not properly handled, for now, please use `CanBeUndefined<List<int>>` instead.
+- Because the `Equals` of `CanBeUndefined` is override to return `CanBeUndefined<MyClass> == MyClass`, the `TrimmingConverter` think there is a "Self referencing loop detected" when trimming a `CanBeUndefined<MyClass>`.
+	- To work around the problem, you can add `ReferenceLoopHandling = ReferenceLoopHandling.Serialize;` in the serializer settings.

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.
 Please respect existing style in code.